cemtekesin/gittutorial/README.md

 # gittutorial
-explore github features
+explore github features.
-\n added new row for testing
+added new row for testing.